EXP-code/EXP/Paper/paper/paper.md

 documented in the manual.
 Here, we briefly highlight one technique that we have already used in published work: mSSA [@Weinberg:21;
 @Johnson:23].
-Beginning with coefficient series from the previous tools, mSSA summarizes signals _in time_ that describes dynamically correlated responses and patterns.
+Beginning with coefficient series from the previous tools, mSSA summarizes signals _in time_ that describe dynamically correlated responses and patterns.
 Essentially, this is BFE in time and space.
-These temporal and spatial patterns allow users to better identify dynamical mechanisms and enable intercomparisons and filtering for features in simulation suites; e.g. computing the fraction galaxies with grand design structure or hosting bars.
+These temporal and spatial patterns allow users to better identify dynamical mechanisms and enable intercomparisons and filtering for features in simulation suites, e.g. computing the fraction galaxies with grand design structure or hosting bars.
 Random-matrix techniques for singular-value decomposition ensure that analyses of large data sets is possible.
 All mSSA decompositions